Kuadrant/multicluster-gateway-controller/docs/installation/service-protection-installation.md

 The Kuadrant addon will install:

-* the Kuadrant Operator
+* Kuadrant Operator
 * Limitador (and its associated operator)
 * Authorino  (and its associated operator)

-For more details, see the Kuadrant components installed by the (kuadrant-operator)[https://github.com/Kuadrant/kuadrant-operator#kuadrant-components]
+For more details, see the Kuadrant components installed by the [kuadrant-operator](https://github.com/Kuadrant/kuadrant-operator#kuadrant-components)

 ### OLM and OpenShift CatalogSource